mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Google Cloud

 The following steps cover Google Cloud setup.
 Please ensure these commands are run within the context of a non-production project that is safe to use for experimentation.
 It is highly recommended that you create a dedicated Google Cloud project for the purposes of this exercise.
-For example, to create and new project titled "oteltest" and switch configuration contexts to this new project, issue the following commands:
+For example, to create a new project titled "oteltest" and switch configuration contexts to this new project, issue the following commands:

 ```
 $ gcloud projects create oteltest